kirtikhare/jsd-final-project/README.md

 Follow these steps to install the website locally on your system:

-1. Clone the files from repository using the git pull command
+1. Clone the files from repository using the git clone command

 ```bash
 git clone https://github.com/kirtikhare/jsd-final-project.git